 Our organization's vision is a just world for all.
 Corruption primarily affects the poor, marginalized and most vulnerable groups in many countries.
 These are the target groups for our work.
-We see anti-corruption as a central part of our work and the fight against corruption as fundamentally a fight for justice.
+We see Anti-corruption as a central part of our work and the fight against corruption as fundamentally a fight for justice.

 The organization publishes an annual corruption index.
-Of the 24 countries in which Norwegian Church Aid works, most are on the lower part of this index.
-Examples of such countries are Sudan, Ethiopia, Congo and Afghanistan.
-The challenges of working in such a context are many.
-We work according to strict procedures and work continuously with financial monitoring, follow-up and control.
+Of the 24 countries in which Norwegian Church Aid works, most are on the lower part of this index, that is countries with high levels of corruption.
+Examples of such countries are Syria, Sudan, DRC and South Sudan.
+The challenges of working in such contexts are many.
+NCA works according to strict procedures and work continuously with financial monitoring, follow-up and control.

 Our procedures and internal routines for control are stated in our Operations Manual.
 All our staff are trained in our procedures and are responsible for implementing these in all their work.
 Furthermore, all employees must undergo an annual training in our ethical guidelines.
 (Code of conduct).

-In the field of anti-corruption, we work on four levels: prevention, detection, handling and learning.
+In the field of Anti-corruption, we work on four levels: prevention, detection, handling and learning.

 Corruption is most often detected through these channels: Analysis of financial reports, audits, project / partner evaluations, and through whistle-blowers.
 We have a globally available and effective alert system which receives and processes all alerts.

-All cases are treated confidentially.
-The information is recorded in our system and processed according to our established procedures for alerts and suspicions of corruption.
-The case will be handled in close cooperation with the relevant back-donor.
-We work with our back- donors in several ways.
-After our initial briefing on suspicions of fraud, the back-donor etablishes a preliminary alert.
-Subsequently, the head office and the relevant country office work to obtain the facts of the case, in a preliminary investigation.
-In collaboration with the back-donor, it is assessed whether sufficient information has been obtained through the preliminary investigation or whether further investigation is necessary.
-If further investigation is required, the case changes status, from being a preliminary alert to becoming an alert case.
+If it is likely that corruption has occurred and further investigation is required, the case changes status, from being a preliminary alert to becoming an alert case.
 The examination is expanded, and in some cases external expertise will be required.
-A TOR (Terms of Reference) is established for the assignment and the relevant back-donor is asked for input on this.
-Conclusion and report are sent to the back-donor.
+A TOR (Terms of Reference) is established for the assignment and the relevant back-donor is asked for their input on this.
+The conclusion and report are sent to the back-donor.
 In some cases, the conclusion will result in a repayment of the embezzled funds to the donor.

-ACT Anti Fraud and Corruption Policy (pdf)
+ACT Anti Fraud and Corruption Policy (English)